-CHLOROPHYLL: The Lake Ivanhoe chlorophyll a concentrations, a measure of microscopic plant life within the lake, display a trend of increasing concentrations since 1981 (Figure 4).
+CHLOROPHYLL: The Lake Ivanhoe chlorophyll a concentrations, a measure of microscopic plant life within the lake, have oscillated among years while the long-term trend is stable (Figure 4).

 TOTAL PHOSPHORUS: The Lake Ivanhoe total phosphorus concentrations, the nutrient most responsible for microscopic plant growth, have oscillated among years while the long-term trend is stable (Figure 5).